 Superb views of Nidderdale from the southern flanks of Little Whernside.

-Low water levels after the long hot summer of 2018.
+Low water levels after the long hot summer.

 The view of Carle Fell above Scar House Reservoir.